By dentist Dr. Richard Mitchell

 Eventually, though, I missed certain things "European".
 So after 7 years in the sun I looked for somewhere in Europe with a warm climate . . .

 . . and moved to Spain.
-This has been a great move - it's the "Florida of Europe"!
+That was a great move at the time - it's the "Florida of Europe"!

 I ran my own office full-time on the Costa Blanca for 10 years, from 2008 to 2018,

 It became my mission to make people feel better about their dental experiences.
 I always remembered the words of Maya Angelou; "People will forget what you say, and they will forget what you do, but they will never forget how you make them feel."

 As a totally private office, I did not have to carry out treatment as dictated or limited by insurance companies or government agencies.
 I was able to suggest the best, most suitable options for each patient's problems.

 This means I could provide the best treatment possible - which often